azemoning/learn-spring/README.md

 Ps.
 For facilitators:

-Please create some branches to accommodate student assignments every topic and remind students to do a Pull Request before pushing their assignments.
-Example of the structure: branch "0_Java Introduction" has several student folders in this class and so on (please check our Curriculum - Standar Kompetensi)..
+Please create multiple branches to accommodate student assignments for each topic and remind students to make a Pull Request before pushing their assignments.
+Example of the structure: the branch "0_Java Introduction" has several student folders in this class and so on.. (please check our Curriculum - Standar Kompetensi)

 For students: